skhan59/skhan59.github.io/projects.md

 #### NOTE: For research papers I have written, kindly refer to this [link](https://saadnkhan.medium.com/)

 ### PWC's Cybersecurity Virtual Case Study
 This virtual case study was provided by PWC and Forage.
-The case study involved providing a hypotethical corporation guidance on various cybersecurity best practices.
-This study allowed me to apply what I have learned in college to create a presentation and written deliverables that tackled due dilligence, risk assessment, establishing IT security baselines, network segmentations, network architecture, and more.
+The case study involved providing a hypothetical corporation guidance on various cybersecurity best practices.
+This study allowed me to apply what I have learned in college to create a presentation and written deliverables that tackled due diligence, risk assessment, establishing IT security baselines, network segmentation, network architecture, and more.

 <div align="center">